omnetpp/omnetpp.org/_posts/2019-09-17-summit-community-development.md

 On the next day we had a session to discuss the results.
 The participants gathered in groups around the tables (we still had them from the ConverStations), and were given some time to discuss the ideas of the members within the group.
-When the time was up, an elected spokesman from each group presented the ideas for the rest of the participants.
+When the time was up, an elected spokesperson from each group presented the ideas for the rest of the participants.

 The purpose of the original question was to help uncover hidden opportunities